The System Setup Stack: Understanding When to Use setup and configure

 The purpose of the setup process is to prepare the data structures that OpenMDAO needs to efficiently run your model or driver.
 In particular, this includes setting up the vectors used for passing data to inputs, converging solvers, and calculating derivatives.
 It also includes setting up the MPI communicators.

 Setup also performs some level of model checking, mainly for critical errors.
 More extensive model checking can be done by setting “check” when calling setup, or by using the openmdao command line check.
 It is recommended that you do this after making any changes to the configuration of your model.
 The “check” argument to setup can be set to True, which will cause a default set of checks to run.
 It can also be set to ‘all’, which will run all available checks.
-A value of None or True will result in no checks being run.
+A value of None or False will result in no checks being run.
 Finally, it can be set to a specific list of checks to run as a list of strings.
 The checks that are available can be determined by running the following command:

 openmdao check -h